Helpful Tips, How-To’s & Videos to Fix Possible Maintenance Issues

 - If you notice water dripping from the bottom of the tank, it is likely that the tank bolts/seals have gotten old and need to be replaced.
 Please lay a towel on the floor behind the toilet. underneath the tank to catch any water dripping from the tank.
 Turn the water shut off valve to the ‘off’ position, flush the toilet and hold the flush handle all the way down until all of the water drains out of the tank and then contact management.

-- CLICK HERE to watch this helpful video from About.com on how to locate a shut off the water supply to the toilet.
+Watch this helpful video on how to turn off the water supply to the toilet.

-- NOTE: Keep the toilet, drains and waste pipes clear of food, grease, hair, debris, paper towels and feminine hygiene products.
+- NOTE: Nothing should be flushed down your toilet other than water, human waste, and toilet paper.
+Keep the toilet, drains and waste pipes clear of food, grease, hair, debris, wipes, paper towels, and feminine hygiene products.

 - If your kitchen or bathroom sink faucet is dripping, please contact management to repair the dripping faucet.